- Resources

 ATLAS® IS IN IT FOR THE LONG HAUL

-Atlas® is pleased to bring you this 57th edition of our annual survey, the industry's first and longest-running investigation into corporate relocation policies and practices.
+Atlas® is pleased to bring you this 58th edition of our annual survey, the industry's first and longest-running study revealing trends and insights into corporate relocation policies and practices.

 As we have done every year since 1968, we consider the demographic, geopolitical, and economic shifts affecting our industry.
 We analyze the findings and uncover the trends to understand the evolving challenges more clearly—and learn how we, as relocation professionals, can answer them.